ethangutk/Outrageous-Blades/README.md

 </p>

 #### Game Visits
 I had an overwhelming amount of people play the game, enough people for me to even understand as a young man in my computer science career.
-Total, we had 360,000 people play between 2015 and 2016.
+In total, I had 360,000 people play between 2015 and 2016.
 In addition, there was a total of 177,000 unique players joining the game.

 <p align="center">
 	<img src="https://github.com/ethangutknecht/Outrageous-Blades/blob/main/Images/Achievements_2.png?raw=true">